FiddlersCode/mathBlasterz/README.md

 - Run `npm install`

-- To run the linter: `npm run eslint`
+- To run the linter: `npm run eslint . --fix`

+- To run the unit tests: `npm run test`

 - Visit `http://54.85.100.225:8000/` to see the api instructions